Francis George (politician)

-K. Francis George is an Indian politician who is a leader of Kerala Congress which is one among several factions of the Kerala Congress.
-He was a member of the 13th and the 14th Lok Sabha, representing Idukki constituency of Kerala.
+Kalambattuparambil Francis George is an Indian politician who is a member of the Kerala Congress.
+He is presently a member of 18th Lok Sabha representing Kottayam Lok Sabha constituency.
+He was a member of the 13th and 14th Lok Sabha, representing Idukki constituency of Kerala.
 He was formerly a leader of the Kerala Congress (M) and that of his former party Janadhipathya Kerala Congress.

-Political life
+Political career

-Prior to the 2014 Indian general election, he left Kerala Congress (M) and created a new party — Janadhipathya Kerala Congress.
-The party joined the Left Democratic Front (LDF) and he contested in the 2016 Kerala assembly election from Idukki, however he lost the election to the sitting MLA Roshy Augustine.
-In 2020, he left the Janadhipathya Kerala Congress and rejoined Kerala Congress (M) and he is currently part of the P. J. Joseph faction of the party.
-In 2021 elections he contested as UDF candidate from idukki.
-But he lost yet again to Roshy Augustine from KCM in a rematch of sorts with both contestants switching sides from 2016.
+Prior to the 2016 assembly election, he left Kerala Congress (M) and created a new party — Janadhipathya Kerala Congress.
+The party joined the Left Democratic Front (LDF) and he contested in the 2016 Kerala assembly election from Idukki.
+He lost the election to the sitting MLA Roshy Augustine.
+In 2020, he left the Janadhipathya Kerala Congress and rejoined Kerala Congress and is currently part of the P. J. Joseph faction of the party.
+In the 2021 elections, he contested as UDF candidate from Idukki.
+He lost yet again to Roshy Augustine from Kerala Congress (M) in a rematch of sorts with both contestants switching sides from 2016.

 Francis George has been on Parliamentary Committees on External Affairs, Defence, Industry, and Commerce.
+He was nominated as the UDF candidate for the Parliament Constituency of Kottayam and won the Kottayam Parliament Constituency in the 2024 election to the 18th Lok Sabha.